TokeATJ/Honeypot-Environment-Setup/README.md

 ## System Preparation

 ## Cowrie Honeypot Deployment
 Unlike a traditional SSH server, Cowrie intentionally emulates a vulnerable Linux system.
 Successful logins are accepted to encourage attacker interaction and generate valuable threat intelligence.
+A honeypot is not designed to block attacks—it is designed to make them visible.

 Successfully deployed a Cowrie SSH honeypot on Ubuntu Server to simulate a vulnerable SSH service and collect attacker telemetry.